 You just need to carefully decide which works best for you.
 By doing thorough research of your own before you begin the process, you will be doing yourself a huge favor in protecting everyone involved in the adoption process—the birth family, adopted child, and yourself.

-Sue Kuligowski is a staff storyteller at Adoption.com.
-The mother of two girls through adoption, she is a proposal coordinator, freelance writer/editor, and a adoption advocate.
+Sue Kuligowski is an author at Adoption.com.
+The mother of two girls through adoption, she is a proposal coordinator, freelance writer/editor, and an adoption advocate.
 When she's not writing or editing, she can be found supervising sometimes successful glow-in-the-dark experiments, chasing down snails in the backyard, and attempting to make sure her girls are eating more vegetables than candy.

 Love this?
 Want more?